 Illini: Large fruit, vigorous plants with large thorns.

-Purple and black raspberries and blackberries only produce suckers from the base of the crown and will not fill out a hedgerow as red raspberries do.
+Purple and black raspberries and blackberries mostly produce suckers from the base of the crown and will not fill out a hedgerow as red raspberries do.
 For this reason, they are frequently grown in the hill system to get the most production out of individual plants.
 For this system, set plants 4 feet apart in rows 8 to 12 feet apart.

-All raspberries should be grown with some sort of a trellis.
+All raspberries should be grown with some sort of trellis.
 This will improve fruit quality, make harvesting easier, and reduce disease problems.
 Trellises also make pruning simpler by encouraging new cane growth in the middle of the row, rather than just along the outside edges.
 For plants grown in a hedgerow, the “T” or “V” trellis systems are recommended.

 Keep the planting completely free from weeds with shallow cultivation and hand pulling as necessary.
 Make sure the plants receive one to two inches of water a week for best growth.
 Mulch can be used to reduce weed problems within the plant rows and also to help retain soil moisture and add valuable organic matter.
 Spread wood chips, bark, pine needles, or rotted leaf mulch over the plant rows, and maintain it at a depth of three to four inches.